beezwax/fmrest-ruby/docs/Portals.md

-Note that even though `fmrest-spyke` will allow you to add persisted records to the association through `<<`, far as we're aware the Data API doesn't support adding existing pre-records to a portal, so saving the parent record in such a case will have no effect.
+Note that even though `fmrest-spyke` will allow you to add persisted records to the association through `<<`, far as we're aware the Data API doesn't support adding pre-existing records to a portal, so saving the parent record in such a case will have no effect.

 ### Deleting portal records